 Also, sexual harassment is not limited to the workplace.
 California Civil Code Section 51.9 prohibits sexual harassment in business, service and professional relationships where the victim is unable to easily terminate the relationship.
 Other legal claims that may accompany a complaint for sexual harassment are infliction of emotional distress, sexual assault, sexual battery and, in some cases, false imprisonment, invasion of privacy and stalking.

 Regardless of whether or not your situation falls into one of these categories, you may find yourself confused as to what to do next.
 Researching and knowing your rights is a great first step.
 Contacting a sexual harassment attorney is another positive step forward.
-At Broderick Saleen (based in Palo Alto, California and Sacramento, California), sexual harassment attorneys are here for you and can help you through this difficult process.
-Feel free to browse this informational site that our sexual harassment lawyers have created to help you through this process.
-Please do not hesitate to give us a call at (650) 857-9000 for our Palo Alto office or (916) 550-3092 for our Sacramento office to immediately speak with our sexual harassment lawyers or email us at firstname.lastname@example.org or email@example.com for a consultation with a sexual harassment attorney on how to best approach your particular situation.
+At Broderick Law (based in Palo Alto, California ), a sexual harassment attorney is here for you and can help you through this difficult process.
+Feel free to browse this informational site that our sexual harassment lawyer has created to help you through this process.
+Please do not hesitate to give us a call at (650) 857-9000 to immediately speak with our sexual harassment lawyer or email us at email@example.com for a consultation with a sexual harassment attorney on how to best approach your particular situation.
 We are here to serve you and help stop sexual harassment.